CO Wildflowers: Best Hikes to See These Blooms

 PRO TIP!
 We took the free shuttle from Copper, adding a mile from the trailhead to the east parking lot, but it was well worth it.

 The hike starts off easy and well-marked, but gets steeper as you near the summit, so hiking poles are your trail superpower here.
+The scenery is absolutely breathtaking, with vibrant CO wildflowers like mountain lupine and striking fireweed decorating the path.

 Plus, chatting with through-hikers on their Colorado Trail journey adds a fun touch to the adventure.